 The good news – there are many other ways to color-code, so let’s continue…Amazing Ways Of Color-Coding Your Planner That You Will Love To Try Out - Some Might Be A Pleasant Surprise To You Click To Tweet

-With post-it notes
+Color code with post-it notes

 Even though using post-it notes (“regular” or, more frequently, smaller sized) is again not for those with brain-dump planning strategy, it does have its pros and it’s absolutely worth mentioning.